CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ___

 ### Schedule Feature
 The Schedule Feature allows managers to view a brief overview of the current week's schedule, detailing the names and ids of employees working on each day.
-This feature keeps tracks of each worker's start/end dates as well as any time offs that they have which are approved.
+This feature keeps track of each worker's start/end dates as well as any time offs that they have which are approved.

 ![Schedule GUI](./images/schedule_gui.png)
 ___